-In order to be admitted to the Master of Marketing an applicant must have completed a bachelor's degree with a B- grade average or higher in papers at level 7, or equivalent.
+1 In order to be admitted to the Master of Marketing an applicant must have completed a bachelor's degree with a B- grade average or higher in courses at level 7, or equivalent.

-- 2 To qualify for the Master of Marketing, a student must achieve 180 points by successfully completing the requirements in the structure below. - 3 Students entering the Master of Marketing having already completed a Postgraduate Certificate in Business Studies with a B- grade average or above must complete an additional 120 points from the papers listed in the Master of Marketing Table. - 4 A student with an average grade falling below a B- prior to enrolment in the Applied Marketing Project paper may be required by the examination board to have their points reassigned to the Postgraduate Diploma in Marketing.
+- 2 To qualify for the Master of Marketing, a student must achieve 180 points by successfully completing the requirements in the structure below. - 3 A student who is granted admission to the Master of Marketing with advanced standing on the basis of having already completed a Postgraduate Certificate in Business Studies with a B- grade average or above must complete an additional 120 points from the courses listed in the Master of Marketing Table. - 4 A student with an average grade falling below a B- prior to enrolment in the Applied Marketing Project course may be required by the assessment board to have their points reassigned to the Postgraduate Diploma in Marketing.